Experience Center Global Response emerges from a tradition of customer care.

 “It wasn’t a case of what kind of job I was going to get – it was what business I would start,”

 Herman made the move in 1974 that would be his crowning business achievement and that in the Shooster tradition, was a family affair.
 He and his wife, Dorothy, bought Ding A Ling, a small, Fort Lauderdale answering service that they evolved into Global Response following rapid advances in technology.

 Today, the contact center represents world-renowned brands in industries including retail, healthcare, insurance and automotive.

 The steps that led to the purchase of Ding A Ling and the birth of Global Response took Herman and his family on a trail of different businesses that all focus on serving customers.

 After serving honorably as a medic during World War II, Herman earned a Bachelor of Arts in Marketing from Temple University.
-Soon after he went into real estate, his father passed away, leaving Herman and brother Frank to operate the family’s successful restaurant, Shooster’s Drive-in.
+Soon after he went into real estate, his father passed away, leaving Herman and brother Harry to operate the family’s successful restaurant, Shooster’s Drive-in.